BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ### Independent activity for two independent samples (Schroeder & Epley, 2014)

 For this activity, you will need the objects you created in [section 9.4.2](#Schroeder-activity) for the independent activity.
 Remember it is based on a one-tailed t-test as we expected higher ratings for the audio group compared to the transcript group.
-You will need the samples from the posterior as the only thing you will need to change is the arguments you use in the <code><span><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></span></code> function.
+You will need the samples from the posterior as the only thing you will need to change is the arguments you use in the <code><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></code> function.

 ::: {.try data-latex=""}
-Use the <code><span><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></span></code> from [section 9.4.2](#Schroeder-activity), but this time enter values for the ROPE arguments.
+Use the <code><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></code> from [section 9.4.2](#Schroeder-activity), but this time enter values for the ROPE arguments.
 The original study was on a 10-point scale.
 Your choice of ROPE will depend on your understanding of the subject area, but they measured their outcomes on a 0-10 scale.
 We might have a higher bar for concluding a meaningful effect of medium on people's hire ratings, so use a ROPE region of 2 points.
 Since we used a one-tailed test focusing on negative effects (transcript < audio), we can just focus on the region between -2 and 0.
 :::

 You can check your attempt to the solutions at [the bottom of the page](#Schroeder-ROPE-solution).